 Although burnout is real, if you are experiencing it, or believe you may be on your way, you’re not doomed.

 Here are five proven steps you can start today to give yourself the best shot at regaining your energy and positive focus.
 Many of these steps could also be used to combat burnout in other areas of your life as well.

 Step 1: Change your routine

-Demotivation and burnout is often the result of following the same routine and focusing on the same goals.
-A common phrase in sport psychology is “A change is as good as rest.”
+Lack of motivation and burnout are often the result of following the same routine and focusing on the same goals.
+A common phrase in sport psychology is: “A change is as good as rest.”

-Any type of change, such as switching programs, training with a friend, or using different equipment (e.g. resistant bands instead of weights) can create a new challenge that not only improves your physical health, but your overall mindset, energy, and motivation to get back to your workout program.
+Any type of change, such as switching programs, training with a friend, or using different equipment (e.g., resistance bands instead of weights), can create a new challenge that not only improves your physical health but your overall mindset, energy, and motivation to get back to your workout program.

 Step 2: Remember your fitness pleasures